allegheny-college-sandbox/cmpsc-100-jan-2021-week-0/day-1/README.md

 * JupyterLab
 * Markdown
 * GatorGrader

+We'll also start looking at the basic of the Python programming language with a couple of detours into how and why programming languages and computational systems work.

 Follow the links below to access instructional materials for the week.
 Each `.ipynb` file is a `Jupyter notebook` (more on this later) which contains discussion, instruction, and activities -- some meant for use during class video sessions, others to be complete on your own.
 Simply double-click on it in the file tree to the right to open it in a new tab.